-10.6.2.- BEGIN-STRUCTURE
+10.6.2.0763 BEGIN-STRUCTURE

 '''

-( "\spaces\name" - struct-sys 0)
+( "\langle spaces \rangle name" -- struct-sys 0 )

 '''

 Skip leading space delimiters.
 Parse name delimited by a space.
 Create a definition for name with the execution semantics defined below.
 Return a struct-sys (zero or more implementation dependent items) that will be used by END-STRUCTURE and an initial offset of 0.